- 1 What cities in Illinois does Route 66 go through?

 Towns located on Route 66 in Illinois

-Where does the Route 66 start and finish?
+Where does US Route 66 start and end?

 Route 66 starts in downtown Chicago and ends at the Santa Monica pier in California.
 Throughout the journey from Chicago to Santa Monica, you’ll discover sections where the original route diverges, seemingly shooting off in two directions and yet nowhere at once.

 How long does it take to drive Route 66 in Illinois?

 Driving the 2,278 miles of Route 66 usually takes about 2 weeks when you include stops and visit the cities that are on the way.
 You can drive Route 66 in as little as 8 days if you drive every day and do not see any of the sights, but you would need a month to really explore the places you are driving through.

 How much of Route 66 is still drivable today?

 U.S. Route 66: The Road Nowadays, over 85% of the original alignments of U.S. Route 66 are still drivable.

 Can you still drive the entire Route 66?